sbrunner/php-oauth2-client/README.md

     echo $accessToken->getToken();
     // get the token type, usually "bearer" echo $accessToken->getTokenType();
-    // get the time in which the token will expire, null if not provided echo $accessToken->getExpiresIn();
+    // get the time at which the token will expire, will be one year in the
+    // future if the server did not indicate echo $accessToken->getExpiresAt()->format('Y-m-d H:i:s');
     // get the obtained scope, null if not provided echo $accessToken->getScope();